 Recreation: Core to MCWD's brand is the idea that healthy natural systems underpin quality of life in our communities - and recreation is one of the primary ways people interact with water resources within the District.
-The recreation section will explicitly highlight the connection between the work of MCWD and its partners to protect healthy natural spaces, and the recreational enjoyment this creates.
-The section will feature a map that highlights select recreational opportunities throughout the watershed that are relevant to the District's mission: Paddling, boat launches, beaches, regional parks, and regional trails.
+The recreation section will feature a map that highlights select recreational opportunities throughout the watershed that are relevant to the District's mission: Paddling, boat launches, beaches, regional parks, and regional trails.
 Key District-related recreational opportunities, such as the Minnehaha Creek Greenway or Six Mile Marsh Prairie, will be particularly highlighted.
 The section will also feature the highly-trafficked resources on paddling Minnehaha Creek and boating Lake Minnetonka.